 What if the puppy nips when playing excitedly with my kids?

 Children need to be supervised when playing with puppies.
 Puppies love to play, but they often bite or nip during playtime.
 When children respond to puppy bites and nips by yelling and jumping, the puppy misinterprets this as a signal to play even harder.

 When a puppy bites during play, have children practice “being a tree” (get still, stop playing).
 Have plenty of appropriate toys on hand to redirect the puppy.
 Rotating toys with different textures helps maintain the puppy’s interest, so that the newest, most fun thing in the room to chew on is not you or your child.

 Puppies usually come home between 8 and 10 weeks old, and can start classes 10 days after their first set of shots.
 Early training is important because puppies need to learn appropriate social skills during their critical developmental period from 2 to 5 months old.

 You can teach your puppy basic behaviors at home, but early, safe exposure to other people and puppies is essential for a puppy’s emotional development.
 This affects their ability to handle socializing with people and other dogs later on in life.

-Children over seven can reinforce training cues that the parents have already taught like sit, down, and come, or have fun teaching new behaviors.
+Children age 7 and older can reinforce training cues that the parents have already taught like sit, down, and come, or have fun teaching new behaviors.